 This part of Richmond (and neighbouring Cremorne) has recently attracted many young businesses to its start-up, tech-friendly environment.
 The Noir lunch menu is perfect for a quick, efficient business lunch – limited choice, fixed price, promptly served (optional glass of house wine) – and is well worth a try.

-Offering a wide menu of classic dishes, Noir’s dinner menu is lauded for its confit duck, as well as its caramelized scallops and rabbit gnocchi.
+Offering a wide selection of classic dishes, Noir’s dinner menu is lauded for its confit duck.
+Other stand-out dishes are its caramelised scallops and rabbit gnocchi.

 Looking for an easy-to-make snack?
 Check out our Savoury Vegetable Feta Muffin Recipes

 Location: 48 Pier St, Altona, VIC 3018

 Just a few minutes walk from Altona’s attractive beachfront, Mosaic Bar & Eatery provides a comfortable and relaxed dining experience that befits its Mediterranean cuisine.

 The bayside suburb of Altona is a 30 minute drive (allow longer during the week) from Melbourne’s CBD, and a booking at the award-winning Mosaic restaurant makes it a worthwhile endeavour.